Top of the page

 Cholesterol and triglycerides tests measure the amount of fats in your blood.
 This includes "good" (HDL) and "bad" (LDL) cholesterol.

 These are general guidelines.
-Talk to your doctor about your target cholesterol levels.
-They may vary depending on your age, gender, health, and risk for certain health problems.
-Your doctor may recommend the following levels:
+Talk to your doctor about your own target levels.
+Yours will depend on your age, sex, health, and risk for certain health problems.
+Your doctor may have you aim for these levels:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if you have any problems.